 Rolfe, with voices and instruments attuned to medieval sonorities, used drones, interlocking patterns and melodies as simple as plainchant, sometimes running them as live loops against each other.
 He found a distinct gait and tone for each section of the text.
 [Breathe] is a piece that needs to be heard again… – Robert Everett-Green, Globe and Mail, 24 March 2011

-raW (2003) is a delightful musical romp.
-The effectiveness of raW is heightened by its masterful scoring.
-The first series of chords sound as if a much larger ensemble than Continuum’s six musicians produced it.
+raW (2003) is a delightful musical romp … heightened by its masterful scoring.
 Graced with deftly constructed light-hearted moments, it’s no wonder this effective work was awarded the 2006 Jules Léger Prize for Chamber Music … This is a distinguished album by one of our most gifted composers of new concert music, definitively played. – The Whole Note, by Andrew Timar, 28 February 2011

 Rolfe’s writing for his five-player ensemble is transparent enough that I could distinguish virtually all of the sung English at Sunday’s opening performance [of Inês].
 Rolfe also gives the listener plenty to hold onto throughout the piece, through repetitions of material that familiarize the ear with the music and give extra dimension to the drama.
 Rolfe cleverly uses fuguing to illustrate the desire of each of these singers that Pedro quit fooling around.
 The whole score was put together at that level of skill and economy. – Robert Everett-Green, Globe and Mail, 24 February 2009